 The alveolar bone in the jaw is the support system for your teeth.
 With a lack of oestrogens in the body, menopause can often put women at risk of developing osteoporosis, a condition in which bones can become thinner.
 Women with systemic osteoporosis are more susceptible to bone loss around their teeth and thinning of the jaw bone.
 Having regular check-ups with your Dentist can help detect any changes.

 During and after menopause, you may see changes to the soft tissues in your mouth.
 Gums can appear redder and can become sore after eating acidic foods.
 Bleeding gums, ulcers and candida (thrush) can all be caused by hormonal changes.
 Your Dentist or Hygienist can offer help and advice if you are having any of these problems.

 Burning Mouth Syndrome is a condition that causes a burning feeling in your mouth.
 The sensation can develop suddenly and occur anywhere in the mouth, more commonly felt on the roof of your mouth, tongue and lips.
 Although the causes are hard to pin down, low oestrogen levels can be a contributory factor.

-Menopause brings many changes due to the hormonal shifts in the body, some of which may affect the health of our mouth.
+Menopause and a burning mouth could occur due to many changes due to the hormonal shifts in the body, some of which may affect the health of our mouth.
 However, you can help keep your teeth and gums healthy during this transition by visiting your dentist to take the best possible care of your smile.